-Early last year the 2009 Pro Football Hall of Fame class was announced, and once again there were no Broncos inducted.
+Earlier this year the 2009 Pro Football Hall of Fame class was announced, and once again there were no Broncos inducted.
 There was anger and outrage, it was called a travesty, then it was called a travesty again.
 It was out of those posts a committee was born.
 No more weeping and gnashing of teeth, we're taking action.
 With John (Guru) advising and great help from Tim (Zappa), a committee consisting of Jezru, studbucket, and firstfan was formed with the purpose gathering data and opinions to create an organized campaign to get more Broncos in the Pro Football Hall of Fame.
 To see the first post in this series, go here.
 The second post can be found here.
-The third and most recent post from November, can be found here.

 On a related note: The Committee will begin meeting this Saturday at 9AM est, with the announcement to be broadcast on NFL Network at 5:00PM est. Have your browser locked to MileHighReport all day for up to the second coverage.
 Be sure to follow MHR on Twitter as well - @MileHighReport